EddieTheEd/Obsidian-Vault/002_Notes/Properties of matter (Class).md

 </aside>

 -   Molecules: Elements bonded **covalently.** A particle containing two or more atoms joined together by covalent bonds. - has to involve non-metals.
--   Atom**:** Smallest particle of an element that can exist on its own.
+	- **Atom:** Smallest particle of an element that can exist on its own.
 It is made up of subatomic particles that are indivisible.
 - **Ion:** An atom or groups of atoms that has become positively or negatively charged by losing or gaining electrons.
     -   Positively charged - cation (+ve) - formed by losing electrons
     -   Negatively charged - anion (-ve) - formed by gaining electrons